Two news articles this week cast a cloud on the fight to reduce incidence and improve survival rates for metastatic breast cancer and prostate cancer

 Kolata’s article underscores the inherent difficulties in personalizing therapies despite the tremendous strides we have made in profiling tumors and tailoring treatments that target mutations found in those tumors.

-Streamlining medical records seems like a fixable problem and translating them into forms useful to researchers seems like a fixable problem far—and certainly easier to solve than cancer itself—but this article shows how far we have to go before can leverage data to improve treatment outcomes.
+Streamlining medical records seems like a fixable problem and translating them into forms useful to researchers seems like a fixable problem thus far—and certainly easier to solve than cancer itself—but this article shows how far we have to go before can leverage data to improve treatment outcomes.

 Prostate Cancer Rates